 Pink snapper spawning aggregations in Cockburn Sound take place in an area subject to ever increasing pressures, both from nature and human activity.

 While this program is not a substitute for looking after stock sustainability through traditional fisheries management measures such as size limits, bag limits and spawning closures, it acts as a readiness project that can make a big difference in assisting a population in the face of future uncertainties.

 Collecting a relatively small portion of fertilised eggs from the wild and raising juveniles in the Fremantle hatchery for release is, to our knowledge, the only project of its kind in the world.
 The Snapper Guardians program greatly expands our options in term of future management interventions and snapper stock enhancement options.

-Despite the recent setback, we will continue to forge ahead with Snapper Guardians next year with an egg collection activity planned for this Spring.
+Despite the recent setback, we will continue to forge ahead with Snapper Guardians next year with an egg collection activity planned for this spring.